 The Oregon Department of Justice, as State Administrative Agency of VAWA, and the VAWA sub-recipient, have an ongoing responsibility throughout the subaward period to faithfully uphold the public trust which accompanies the authority to expend public funds.
 Sub-recipients will therefore establish and maintain fiscal control and accounting procedures which assure that funds available for subawards are properly disbursed, adequately controlled and accounted for in a separate account.
-All organizations that receive VAWA victim assistance funds must adhere to the financial and administrative provisions set forth in the OJP Financial Guide as implemented by DOJ CVSSD.
-The guide is available via OJP's website at: https://ojp.gov/financialguide/doj/pdfs/DOJ_FinancialGuide.pdf.
+All organizations that receive VAWA victim assistance funds must adhere to the financial and administrative provisions set forth in the OJP Financial Guide as implemented CVSSD. website DOJ The guide available OJP's is at: https://ojp.gov/financialguide/doj/pdfs/DOJ_FinancialGuide.pdf.